Kelly Bear C.A.R.E.S. Program

 Stop, Think, Feel, and Act in a Kind Way.

 Leah Davies is helping a student develop empathy for others by saying, "Feel.
 How does she feel?"
 S.T.F.A. is an element of the Kelly Bear C.A.R.E.S.
-Program.
+Curriculum.

-The overall goal of the program is to prevent problem behaviors by promoting the following 12 key skills:
+The goals of the program are to enhance children's total development and to prevent problem behaviors by promoting the following 12 key skills:

 1. Self-awareness and self-respect